KxSystems/docs/docs/wp/disaster-floods/index.md

 The reason that these three datasets were chosen, was to reflect how this model could be used in a real-world scenario.
 For the `Perfect Forecasts` dataset, we assume that future forecasted rainfall is available for the location, however in some applications, this future rainfall prediction cannot always be given with certainty, which is when the `Gauged basin` or `Ungauged basin` datasets could be used.
 The `Gauged basin` dataset is suitable for stream sites that have historical stream height data recorded over a period of time.
 When predicting on new sites that do not have this historical data or future rainfall predictions available, the `Gauged basin` dataset is applicable.

 To obtain these features, the `addFeat` function was used.
 This enabled features pertaining to previous information to be extracted.
 This previous information included the past rainfall and stream height values during a set period of time before an event.
 Windowed features were also added using this function.
 These window features provided a summary of how certain values changed, such as rainfall or stream height, over a fixed window of time.
-Windowed features were included, as knowing how fast the rainfall is accumulating in an area along with how the stream height is changing before an event can have a major inpact on predicting if a flood will occur. `addFeat` takes the following arguments as inputs:
+Windowed features were included, as knowing how fast the rainfall is accumulating in an area along with how the stream height is changing before an event can have a major impact on predicting if a flood will occur. `addFeat` takes the following arguments as inputs:

 1.  table that is being updated
 2.  how many values to calculate (integer list)
 3.  column to apply the function to (symbol)
 4.  new column name (symbol)
-5.  dictionary of where, groupby and what type of functional statement is used
+5.  dictionary of where, group-by and what type of functional statement is used
 6.  function that is applied to the grouped columns

 ```q